billkarsh/SpikeGLX/Markdown/UserManual.md

 ## IM Setup -- Configuring Imec Probes

-### Triggering

-Each Imec probe plugs into a headstage (HS).
-Up to four HS plug into the four ports (numbered 0,1,2,3) of a base station connect card (BSC).
-Each BSC plugs into a slot in your PXIe chassis.
-Slot zero of a PXI chassis is always the computer interface device, while slots 1,2,...n can be used for Imec or other devices.
-Ethernet-based hardware versions use a Xilinx board instead of a PXI chassis; this setup is labeled as (slot=0, port=0) and supports only one probe/HS.

-#### Trigger Source

-The acquisition start trigger can be a software command issued from SpikeGLX, or an externally applied hardware signal.
-This signal can be applied to the BSC card SMA connector, or to any of the 16 pins on the 'sync' connector.
-Specify your choice and be sure to wire your experiment accordingly.

-If using multiple slots and a hardware trigger, wire the trigger signal in parallel to the same connector/pin of each slot.

-#### Trigger Edge

-Specify whether an external hardware trigger is a rising or falling edge.

 ### Per Channel Settings

 Currently, a simple editor lets you load/save/edit a text file that specifies